HaDung2002/articles-summarization-api/README.md

 Public URL: https://<random-string>.ngrok-free.app
 ```

+Look for the Google Colab demo at file `demo.ipynb`.

 ### Step 6: Test the Summarization

 1. Use the `run.py` script to send a summarization request.
 Update the `construct_prompt` function and `CONTENT` variable with your specific data, and replace the placeholder URL with the public URL provided by Ngrok.